PiotrFLEURY/every_test/README.md

 # Every Test

-Write and execute multiple combination of the same test with less code with everytest package.
+Write and execute multiple combination of the same test with less code with every_test package.

 ## Features